Geese In Parking Lots

 Most parking areas are plentiful in landscaping ideal for nesting, and geese are quick to take advantage of them.

 In short, do not ignore a goose in a parking lot.
 The best time to avoid geese problems is before they nest and lay eggs.
 Geese prefer to return to the same place each year to nest.
 It is important to act now.
-In Oklahoma, we are not typically allowed to relocate a pair of geese, only flocks or larger numbers of geese.

 One solution is to remove and destroy eggs and the nest they are in.
 But, if you remove the nest and eggs, legally, they must be destroyed vs. incubated.
 And in many cases, if you remove the eggs, they will lay more.